-Natural dyeing with Madder extract
+Natural Dyeing with Madder Extract Powder

 My primary research of photos taken at St Catherine's Fort in Tenby have given me some flashes of bright red in my palette, as seen in the peeling paint and exposed brickwork below.
 This gave me a great excuse to try dyeing with madder!